MajdAlmaleh/pharmazon/README.md

   - Users can check the payments that had been done in a certain month.

 - **Code information:**
-  - The code is super clean and with using MVVM architecture and BLOC state mangement.
+  - The code is super clean and with using MVVM architecture and BLOC state management.

 ## Additional

-There is a web admin app to handle the orders and its states.
+[Pharmazon web](https://github.com/MajdAlmaleh/pharmazon_web) is a web admin app to handle the orders and its states.

 ## Screenshots